sap-tutorials/Tutorials/tutorials/hana-spatial-intro2-string/hana-spatial-intro2-string.md

     </svg>
     ```

-    Opening it in a web browser will allow you to see a drawn spatial object.
+    Opening the SVG code above in a web browser allows you to see a drawn spatial object.

     ![SVG output](spatial0204.jpg)